Exchange Programs

 Application Process

-2L or 3L students in good academic standing are eligible to study abroad after receiving approval from the Associate Dean for International Programs.
+2L or 3L students in good academic standing are eligible to study abroad after receiving approval from the Associate Dean for Global Legal Education.
 Students who are interested in any of the programs discussed below must apply during their 1L or 2L years.
+Information sessions are held in the early fall and spring.

 Apply Here